-Black-vented Shearwaters come closer to land than most shearwater species, and are frequently observed from shore, feeding in densely packed flocks mostly on small fish.
-For this reason, Black-vented Shearwater feeding flocks are often associated with pods of dolphins or whales because the mammals drive the prey fish to the surface.
+Black-vented Shearwaters come closer to land than most shearwater species.
+We frequently observe them from shore, feeding in densely packed flocks.
+Black-vented Shearwaters often feed above pods of dolphins or whales because the mammals drive the prey fish to the surface.
 We saw several pods of Common Dolphin, and Blue Whales in close proximity to masses of feeding Black-vented Shearwaters.
 The weather on this particular trip was mostly gray, overcast and cool.
 The lack of light and the distance of many of the birds made me really appreciate the impressive light-throughput and definition afforded by the 10×42 Zeiss Victory HT binoculars I was using.

-When we got nearly to the Newport harbor jetty, we got perhaps the biggest thrill of this fall pelagic trip in the form of several loose groups of feeding Blue Whales (Balaenoptera musculus).
+While returning, we got the biggest thrill of this fall pelagic trip: a group of feeding Blue Whales (Balaenoptera musculus).
 As luck had it, the whales approached the boat while feeding so we got rather close to them.
-We heard the explosive exhale when they spouted and watched them lunge-feed at the surface, taking in a massive volume of water in a single swallow.
+We heard the explosive exhale when they spouted and watched them lunge-feed at the surface.
+With each lunge, they took in a massive volume of water in a single swallow.
 Blue Whales use their baleen filter plates to extract the krill on which they feed from the water.
-When lunge-feeding, the whales often turn on their sides so that the tip of one tail fluke protrudes from the water, or even invert completely so that the ventral pleats on the throat are visible, as shown here.
+When lunge-feeding, the whales often turn on their sides so that the tail flukes protrude from the water.
+Sometimes they invert completely exposing the ventral pleats on the throat, as shown here.